 The IRS defines Business Travel as traveling away from your tax home that is “substantially longer than an ordinary day’s work” and that requires you to rest or sleep away from home.

-How Do You Document Travel Expenses?Keep your receipts!
+Keep your receipts!
 It is the most important part of deducting travel expenses.
 You don’t need to have paper copies, but you should have more than just a line item on a credit card to show.

 - Expense details

 - Business purpose

 In this article, you will also learn about: